axelvaldez/radical-companies/_posts/rFiction/First of Earth/E09-would-be-masters.markdown

 ---
 layout:   post
-title:    "AND THEN THEY WANT TO BURN YOU"
+title:    "Would-Be Masters"
-subtitle: "EPISODE 09 – Would-Be Masters"
+subtitle: "AND THEN THEY WANT TO BURN YOU — E09"
 authors:  "Matt Perez"
 image:    "and-then-e09.png"
 ---